ksu-cs-textbooks/cis400/content/C-exercises-s23/11-responsive-design/01-media-at-rule.md

 }
 ```

 Any CSS enclosed in the curly braces following `@media print` will _only_ be applied when the page is printed.
-In that case, we set any element wit the class `advertisement` to not display.
+In that case, we set any element with the class `advertisement` to not display.
 Try running the program, and in the browser, select _print preview_.

 ![The printed webpage](/images/3.3.2.1.png)

 The advertisement does not appear!
 But it still shows up in the browser.

-This simple technique can be used to easily create printer-friendly versions of your webpage by changing colors to gray tones, replacing fonts, and removing elements that will require a lot of in to print.
+This simple technique can be used to easily create printer-friendly versions of your webpage by changing colors to gray tones, replacing fonts, and removing elements that will require a lot of ink to print.

 But the media @ rule is also the basis for an even more powerful mechanism, _media queries_, which we'll look at next.